Dr. T & the Women: Release

 Dr. T & The Women was released in US cinemas on October 13, 2000 by Artisan Entertainment, and earned $5,012,867 in its opening weekend on 1,489 screens, ranking #7 in the weekend of October 13, 2000 ultimately grossing $13,113,041 in the United States.
-It was released in the United Kingdom on July 6, 2001 by Columbia TriStar Film Distributors International, grossing $9,731,250 in international profits.
+It was released in the United Kingdom on July 6, 2001, by Columbia TriStar Film Distributors International, grossing $9,731,250 in international profits.

 Reception

 The film received mixed reviews from critics.
 On review aggregation website Rotten Tomatoes, the film has a 57% approval rating, based on 108 reviews with an average rating of 5.71/10.
 The site's consensus states: "In terms of quality, Dr. T & the Women is one of Altman's good-but-not-great films.
 In typical Altman style, it features some great ensemble acting, including a wonderful performance by Richard Gere."
-Metacritic gave the film an average score of 64/100, based on 35 reviews.
-CinemaScore audience polling gave the film an "F."
+Metacritic gave the film an average score of 64/100, based on 35 reviews, indicating "generally favourable reviews".
+CinemaScore audience polling gave the film an "F".
+It was released the same day as Lost Souls, which also received an "F".

 Critic Roger Ebert gave the film three stars, stating "When you hear that Dr. T is a gynecologist played by Richard Gere, you assume he is a love machine mowing down his patients.
-Nothing could be further from the truth".
+Nothing could be further from the truth."

-A. O. Scott wrote in a review for the New York Times, "'Dr. T and the Women' uses its affluent milieu to good comic effect, but it's mellower and more forgiving than these movies, and less interested in social criticism than in the celebration of human foible.
+A. O. Scott wrote in a review for The New York Times, "'Dr. T and the Women' uses its affluent milieu to good comic effect, but it's mellower and more forgiving than [Altman's earlier works The Player, Tanner '88, and Nashville], and less interested in social criticism than in the celebration of human foible.
 In spite of Sully's troubles, the emotional stakes never seem very high.
 Everyone seems to be having too much fun to be suffering terribly much."

 In a moderately favorable review for Variety, Todd McCarthy wrote, "Although marked by a continually enjoyable accretion of detail and vital work by the thesps, storytelling admittedly leans to the slight and leisurely through the first hour or so, until a prolonged sequence devoted to Dr. T’s day from hell."